jruby/jrubyfx/README.md

 At the bottom of the file, call _yourFXApplicationClass_.launch().
 Override start(stage) in the application.
-See samples/fxml/Demo.rb for commented FXML example, or the fils in samples/javafx for non-FXML (programatic JavaFX, but you should really look into FXML, its better) or see the [Getting Started Guide](https://github.com/jruby/jrubyfx/wiki/Getting-Started) and the Notes.
+See samples/fxml/Demo.rb for commented FXML example, or the fils in samples/javafx for non-FXML (programatic JavaFX, but you should really look into FXML, its better) or see the [Getting Started Guide](https://github.com/jruby/jrubyfx/wiki/Getting-Started) and the Syntax Notes on the [JRubyFX github wiki](https://github.com/jruby/jrubyfx/wiki/)

 If you want rdoc, run `rake rdoc`.
 Please note that there are lots of generated methods and conventions that are not in the RDoc.
 Please read the Getting Started Guide or the tutorials.

 Issues
 ------
-* You must NOT set fx:controller in the FXML files.
-At the moment, due to JRuby bugs, Java is unable to initialize Ruby objects in this way.
-See Demo.rb for the proper way to set the controller (passing the fxml and stage into Controller#new)
+* Use JRubyFX-FxmlLoader's FxmlLoader instead of javafx.fxml.FXMLLoader for maximum Ruby support.
 * FXML support in master for very complex documents is untested.
 Report bugs against JRubyFX-FxmlLoader with the FXML file if it fails.
-* You must use the provided JavaFXImpl::Launcher to launch the app (aka: call _yourFXApplicationClass_.launch()).
-This is due to the same JRuby bugs as above.
+* You must use the provided JavaFXImpl::Launcher to launch the app (aka: call _yourFXApplicationClass_.launch())
-* Errors loading jfxrt.jar are bugs.
+* Errors loading JavaFX are bugs.
 Please report if you encounter this issue, tell us your platform, OS, and version of JRuby
 * Jarify command needs the `jar` executable in your path.
 * Any other difficulties are bugs.
 Please report them